mozilla/data-docs/src/cookbooks/operational_monitoring.md

 This part of the configuration file is optional and allows to:

-- specify the probes that should be analyzed
+- specify the metrics that should be analyzed
 - define the clients that should be monitored
 - indicate if/how the client population should be segmented, and
 - override some values from Experimenter